zediogoviana/ethcule-poirot/README.md

 ![address network example](images/network-example.png)

-### Blockshout API

-[This API](https://blockscout.com/eth/mainnet/graphiql) is free to use and it already gives us transactions and addresses already organized with a lot of information that we need to build our own network.

-The downside of using it is rate limits from Cloudflare, and a low complexity GraphQL query, that only enables us to query 22 transactions at a time (with the current information we are requesting).

 ### Neo4J Database

 To store information we're using [Neo4J](https://neo4j.com/).
 It's a graph data platform, and that's exactly the structure we want to represent a network of Ethereum Addresses.